Houdini's Afterlife Experiment - Did It Work?

 In the later part of 1928, over a period of several months and eight sessions, Ford and Fletcher slowly got all the words of the secret message but Ford did not have the decoding method so he did not know what the message actually said.
 Two of Ford's associates delivered the encoded message in person to Bess on Sunday, January 6, 1929, and she said that it was right but she did not decode it for them.
 They asked her if Ford could visit her soon in order for them to proceed together.
 She agreed.

-The next day, on Monday, January 7, Ford went to Bess' home along with other witnesses.
+Two days later, on Tuesday, January 8, Ford went to Bess' home along with other witnesses.
 Through Fletcher and Ford, Houdini playfully and romantically asked Bess about the word “Rosabelle” to which she responded by singing the little love song by that name.
 The lyrics were inscribed on the inside of her wedding ring.
 Next, Harry repeated the secret message and then theatrically decoded it for the first time.
 Bess immediately confirmed that the message was genuine and signed the document on Wednesday, January 9, 1929.

 That was the same day that the newspapers reported the success.
-The New York Times quoted Mrs. Houdini as saying, “Since Harry's death two years ago I have received hundreds and hundreds of messages from mediums, but today (speaking during her interview on Monday evening, January 7) for the first time the message was repeated exactly by Arthur Ford, minister of the First Spiritualist Church, while in a trance at my home.
+The New York Times quoted Mrs. Houdini as saying, “Since Harry's death two years ago I have received hundreds and hundreds of messages from mediums, but today (Tuesday, January 8) for the first time the message was repeated exactly by Arthur Ford, minister of the First Spiritualist Church, while in a trance at my home.
 They are the exact words left for me by Harry, and I am absolutely convinced that my husband talked to me and that there is life beyond the grave.”

 Did Ford Hoax It?